Greece Moments Greece Moments

 By bus to the Seven Springs

-Another way to reach the Seven Springs of Rhodes is by bus.
-Rhodes has a fairly good bus network, many sights and towns, especially on the east coast, are well connected.
-From the Rhodes bus station behind the Nea Agora, there is a regular bus of the KTEL Rodou via Kolymbia to Epta Piges and on to Archipoli.
+The Seven Springs of Rhodes can also be reached by bus.
+Rhodes has a fairly good bus network, and many sights and towns, especially on the east coast, are well connected.
+From the Rhodes bus station behind the Nea Agora, a regular KTEL Rodou bus runs via Kolymbia to Epta Piges and on to Archipoli.

 → You can check the current bus connections from Rhodes here: KTEL Rodou